 Arrive Oslo and transfer into the city via the airport train.
 Oslo is a nature centric city, with greenery and wooded areas never far away.
 Besides enjoying these spaces, it is recommended to take the ferry down to the island Bygdøy to see the many museums there and stroll through Vigelandsparken, the largest single artist sculpture garden in the world.
-You can also visit the new National Museum of Norway and the Munch Museum.

 Start in Oslo by taking the train to Haugastøl, on the edge of the Hardangervidda mountain plateau.
 On arrival at Haugastøl pick up your bike and start cycling towards Finse.
 Average day trip on good, gravelled roads with boulder railings.
 Distance: 27km.